Skip to main content

 3x

+Someone told you to respond to every review.
+The advice is not wrong exactly.
+It is incomplete in a way that costs businesses real Answer Engine Optimization (AEO) visibility.
 Responding to reviews can help AI recommend you.
-But the act of responding is not the mechanism.
-What you write in that response, and how it connects to the rest of your review ecosystem, determines whether any benefit flows to your AI visibility.
-Most businesses are doing half the work and getting none of the result.
+The act of responding is not the mechanism.
+What you write in that response, and how it fits into the surrounding review ecosystem, determines whether any benefit flows to your citation surface.

 The Myth in Plain Terms